jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 It is 2011, and a woman named Maria has built a good life.
 Californian, Hispanic, college graduate, progressive, movie lover, book nerd, regional manager—she carries all the labels we commonly use to describe a person.
 But none of them captures the fact that matters most to her future: high-speed internet has finally become widespread, and Maria rents and sells Digital Video Discs (DVDs) for a living.

-Physical media has a challenger.
-Her professional networks, her hard-won expertise, her entire livelihood—all of it could lose its value.
+Physical media has a powerful challenger.
+Maria's professional networks, her hard-won expertise, her entire livelihood—all of it could lose its value.
 But DVD players sit in nearly every TV stand in America.
-Families have spent years and real money filling their home theaters with private collections.
-Are they really going to "stream" their movies instead?
+Families have spent years and real money filling their home theaters with private home video collections.
+Are they really going to "stream" their beloved shows and movies instead?

 Yes.

 Where did Maria's pain come from?
-She made her name moving her company from VHS tapes to DVDs, driving store traffic.
+She made her name driving store traffic by quickly moving from VHS tapes to DVDs.
 Why is this new technology causing her grief?

 The compact disc was born in the 1980s from a partnership between Dutch Philips and Japanese Sony.
 It stored a music album of data.
-The DVD held a movie and followed a decade later.
+The DVD followed a decade later holding an entire movie.
 The DVD spread to countless stores and homes—in capitalist countries and socialist ones, secular and religious, left and right.
-While improved discs—HD DVD and Blu-ray—were brought to market, digital downloads arrived, then streaming.
-People ignored the better discs, and within a few years physical media sales fell off a cliff everywhere at once, regardless of nation, ideology, or economic system.
-Reflect on this situation: when you stopped buying DVDs, did you consult your belief system first?
+Soon, discs with far better video and audio quality—HD DVD and Blu-ray—were brought to market.

+People ignored them.
+Within a few years physical media sales fell off a cliff everywhere at once, regardless of nation, ideology, or economic system.
+Reflect on this situation: when you stopped buying DVDs, did you consult your identity or belief system first?

 If you don't remember DVDs, ask your parents.
-In Mumbai or Milwaukee, São Paulo or Seoul, they'll tell you the same story: the Friday night trip to the video store, the late fees, the shelf of cases by the TV.
-A shared memory across every border and belief—and a shared extinction as nearly everyone learned how to stream movies.
+In Mumbai or Milwaukee, São Paulo or Seoul, they'll tell you the same story: the Friday night trip to the video rental store, the delight of walking the aisles of selection, the shelf of cases by the TV.
+A shared memory across every border and belief—and a shared extinction as nearly everyone learned how to stream movies within a few years.

-What could synchronize the lives of billions of strangers like that?
+What could synchronize the lives of billions of strangers to totally upend Maria's future?

 Notice what every standard explanation gets wrong.
-Blame Netflix, and you can't explain why Blockbuster's own executives passed on buying it.
-Blame Maria, and you can't explain the thousands of managers who thought DVDs would remain king.
-Blame policy, and you can't explain why the same collapse happened in every country at once.
-One lens explains all three at once: a new technology found users who wanted what it offered, and the old adaptation was essentially killed off.
+Blaming rental giants like Blockbuster for missing the boat doesn't explain why every other company missed it too.
+Blame government policy, and you can't explain why the same collapse happened in every country at once.
+Blame Maria, and you can't explain the thousands of other industry insiders who thought DVDs would remain king.

+Yet, for Maria—and everyone else today—these are the identities and levers we use to explain the state of our finances, job prospects, and futures.
+None offers a universal, agreed upon explanation.

+But, one lens explains all three at once: a new technology found users who wanted what it offered.
 No villain decided Maria's fate.
-Technology and its users evolved, as they have for ages—and Maria's livelihood and identity were standing in the path of a natural process no one had taught her to expect and plan for.
+Technology and its users evolved.
+Maria was connected to an adaptation that was essentially killed off.
+Maria's livelihood and identity were standing in the path of a natural process no one had taught her to expect.
+Yet, within a few years it looks so very obvious.

-Maria's is just one chapter in an ongoing story—and the next chapter asks about you, today.
+Maria is just one chapter in history—and the next chapter asks about you, today.

 Will AI take your job?